cncf/wg-coc/code-of-conduct-proposed.md

   advances of any kind
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment in any form
-* Comments or jokes based upon stereotypes, that are exclusionary, or that hold others up for ridicule
 * Publishing others' private information, such as a physical or email address, without their explicit permission
-* Violent threats
+* Violence or threats of violence
 * Other conduct which could reasonably be considered inappropriate in a professional setting